 - sexual orientation.

 The Solicitors Regulation Authority (SRA) publishes diversity data every two years.
-Collected from law firms in England and Wales and representing more than 186,000 people working in over 9,500 firms, the data shows that despite the efforts of law firms in recent years the legal sector still isn't as diverse as it should be.
+Their most recent data was collected from law firms in England and Wales in summer 2021 and represents more than 186,890 people working in over 9,667 firms.
+These latest figures show a small but steady increase in diversity among all lawyers when compared to the previous 2019 survey.
+While this is positive news and an indicator that things are moving in the right direction the legal sector still isn't as diverse as it should be.

 Free to join and open to all solicitors and their allies, the Lawyers with Disabilities Division (LDD) aims to promote equal opportunities within the sector for people with disabilities.
 Made up of law students, practicing solicitors, paralegals, law lecturers and retired solicitors, it provides mentoring and work experience opportunities for its members and can even help candidate's secure training contracts.